bagrow/datatools/readme.md

 =========

 A collection of small scripts for quickly plotting and munging data from the command line.
-Support for basic statistics, histograms, and CDFs is included.
+Supports basic statistics, histograms, and CDFs.

 Examples